-- (a) No person operating a personal watercraft shall cross or jump the wake of another watercraft within one hundred (100) feet of the watercraft creating the wake. - (b) No person shall operate a personal watercraft unless the watercraft is equipped with a kill switch installed by the manufacturer.
-When a personal watercraft is underway, the kill switch shall be attached via a lanyard to the operator of the personal watercraft in such a manner that in the event the operator is ejected from the personal watercraft the engine shall stop. - (c) Personal watercraft are prohibited on certain waters (refer to Section 9(b) of this regulation).
+(a) No person operating a personal watercraft shall cross or jump the wake of another watercraft within one hundred (100) feet of the watercraft creating the wake.

+(b) No person shall operate a personal watercraft unless the watercraft is equipped with an engine cut-off switch installed by the manufacturer.
+When a personal watercraft is underway, the engine cut-off switch shall be attached via a lanyard to the operator of the personal watercraft in such a manner that in the event the operator is ejected from the personal watercraft the engine shall stop.

+(c) Personal watercraft are prohibited on certain waters; refer to Section 9(b) of this regulation.